 To be eligible for an award, students must carry out an investigation or design and construct an invention, innovative device or an ICT application, observing the following conditions:

-1. ALL Secondary (Years 7-12) entries (Scientific and Mathematical investigations and Technology projects) must be submitted online before midnight, Wednesday 25th August, 2021.
+1. ALL Secondary (Years 7-12) entries (Scientific and Mathematical investigations and Technology projects) should have been submitted online before midnight (AEST), Friday, 24th September 2021.

 Students, teachers and/or supervising adults are encouraged to submit projects early so uploading and internet issues do not result in a student project missing the deadline.